dasch-swiss/dsp-tools/docs/incremental-xmlupload.md

 ## 1. No References to Existing Resources

 The first case is the simplest one:
-No mapping is required and the additional data can be uploaded with:
+No mapping is required, and the additional data can be uploaded with:

 ```bash
 dsp-tools xmlupload additional_data.xml